gcgrossi/NoMore_Excel_has_stopped_working/Eikonapi_stream_data.md

 One remark about this procedure: it is a static procedure.
 Meaning that there is a fixed dead-time between the start of the loop and the sleep interval.
 During this dead time, if the price of the instrument changes, we will not be able to catch the change.
 This is not ideal for all those applications that need quick in-time responses.

-Ideally we would like to receive an update each time new data arrives to the server and perform our calculations asyncronously (i.e. process the data in a different/parallel thread), before receiveing new updates.
+Ideally, we would like to receive an update each time new data arrives on the server and perform our calculations asynchronously (i.e. process the data in a different/parallel thread), before receiving new updates.
 Fortunately, this is achievable by using a built-in method of the Eikon API.
 Let's see how.

 # A second, more efficient, approach

 We will exploit a new method of the API called ```Streaming Prices```.
-The method is similar to ```get_data```, it accepts the same inputs (a list of instrument codes and a list of fields to retrieve) but in addition it supports event handling.
-This means that when a certain event happens (i.e.a new field is updated) the information contained in the event can be passed to a function and you can use is for your purposes.
+The method is similar to ```get_data```, it accepts the same inputs (a list of instrument codes and a list of fields to retrieve) but in addition, it supports event handling.
+This means that when a certain event happens (i.e.a new field is updated) the information contained in the event can be passed to a function and you can use it for your purposes.

 Let's see how this is translated in Python: